 Error analysis

-Table 3 presents the error analysis based on our ML model plus sampling technique prediction results and a low threshold.
+Table 3 presents the error analysis based on our ML model plus sampling technique prediction results and a low threshold for identifying the most food insecure clusters from the rest of the data.
 We focus on the two types of misclassification errors: Percent of False Negatives and Percent of False Positives.
 In this setting, false negatives are treating the most food insecure villages as secure – an error we are trying our best to avoid.
-We see as little as 0% to 6.91% of false negatives in our data, with the magnitude of misclassification (measured by the average % off from the categorical cutoff) range from 6.47 % to 33.04-%.
-The false positive error is more serious under the low threshold that we choose.
-The percent of false positives ranges from 20% to 54%, and the magnitude of misclassification are also very large.
-Perhaps we could make use of the magnitude here to calculate an ad-hoc cost function for choosing the threshold of classifying the predicted probabilities.
+We see as little as 0% to 6.91% of false negatives in our data.
+Given our low threshold, the problem with false positive error is more serious.
+The percent of false positives ranges from 20% to 54% of the entire dataset.

+Bearing in mind that we transformed the continuous measure of food security to categorical, we want to investigate whether we are misclassifying data point that are close to or far away from the cutoff.
+We measure this with the magnitude of misclassification, defined by the average percentage of the actual value off from the categorical cutoff.
+As is shown on column (4) of Table 3, the magnitude of misclassification of the false negative cases (treating food insecure villages as food secure) ranges from 6.47 % to 33.04%.
+This means that most of the clusters that we failed to classify as insecure are actually close to the cutoff of food secure.
+As for the false-positive cases (treating food secure villages as food insecure), the magnitude of misclassification (column (6) of Table 3) can be very large (from 50% to 80%) as we mistakenly treat some well-off clusters as insecure under the low threshold.

+The takeaway from this table is that we should make use of the magnitude here to optimize an ad-hoc cost function for choosing the threshold of classifying the predicted probabilities to get the best trade-off between the false positives and false negatives, as well as making a far off miss-classification more ‘costly’ than a near one.

 Figure A4 through Figure A7 presents the regional error analysis.
 The values are the difference between the actual food security category and the predicted category using both the baseline and our machine learning model combined with oversampling techniques.
 Shown in green are clusters where we correctly predicted the ground truth; red dots and red diamonds are over prediction by one or two categories, respectively; blue dots and blue are under prediction by one or two categories, respectively.
 Here, over-prediction means the actual food status is lower than the predicted value and under prediction means actual food status is higher than the predicted value.
 Our models tend to generate more overprediction than underprediction, especially the baseline model and that would be the exact type of errors that we try to reduce.

 Alternative outcome variable

-In Table A4, we present the results using an alternative village level outcome variable as the percentage of households in the most food-insecure category.
-However, the R squared of this metric are relatively low (0.1 to 0.25) to show that meaningful capture the villages with a higher percentage of food-insecure households.
+In Table A4, we present the results using an alternative village level outcome variable as the percentage of households in the most food-insecure category in the entire village.
+Utilizing the same set of variables, we train several regression models (LASSO, ElasticNet, and Random Forest Regressor, compared to a baseline of linear regressions) to predict this continuous outcome variable.
+However, the R squared of this metric too low (0.1 to 0.25) to show that we have captured the villages with a higher percentage of food-insecure households.
 Results show we tend to underpredict the percentage of food-insecure households, which is consistent with our categorical analysis.

 Feature importance analysis